 FAL also runs a diagnostic assessment centre and provides assistance to families through training, home help and other support services.
 They also provide support to those with Asperger syndrome and training to people outside the organisation as well as promoting the autism spectrum messages to the general public to improve awareness and understanding of it.

 Today FAL has 144 staff spread over its sites in Capellen, Munhausen and Rambrouch and is a member of Autism-Europe.
 You can also donate, or volunteer.

 The Red Cross

-The Iris project gives support to isolated people, especially the elderly, providing day care services and volunteers to visit and spend time with them.
+In addition to donations, volunteers and materials to help those in the Ukraine, or refugees from war, The Red Cross runs the Iris project to support isolated people, especially the elderly, providing day care services and volunteers to visit and spend time with them.

 The Red Cross also runs a blood donation centre, childcare centres, and supports the bereaved, migrants, refugees and sex workers in Luxembourg, in addition to sponsoring several international projects.

 You can choose to donate from their gifts catalogue which includes everything from winter boots, activities for refugee children, or drinking water for two children throughout their schooling.